 Any Arakaali's Fang (no important rolls)

-Lots of armour, lots of ES, and ES refill on block.
+Lots of armour, lots of ES, and very large ES refill on block.
 I recommend getting one as soon as possible, and playing with spiders only until you do, as this item is the core of the build’s survivability.

 Trade site links

 [Link coming soon!]

 We use an Astramentis, which grants us a lot of intelligence, which in turns grants a lot of ES and mana, as well as direly needed accuracy rating thanks to your gloves, Shaper's Touch.